abhilashreddyy/LearnDeepLearning/S6-Assignment-Solution/Part-2/README.md

 # MNIST Classification using Convolutional Neural Networks

 This project implements a Convolutional Neural Network (CNN) for handwritten digit classification on the MNIST dataset using PyTorch.
 The CNN architecture consists of several convolutional layers followed by batch normalization, dropout, and max-pooling layers.
-The model achieves a high accuracy of 99.4% on the test set.
+The model achieves a high accuracy of `99.52%` on the test set using `19,865` trainable parameters.

 ## Getting Started